-This is my go to pack.
+This is my go-to pack.
 I have had this pack for a while and have been happy with it.
 It is comfortable and has a good amount of space.
 It also has many compartments for items.
-Large panel-loading main compartment swallows gear with ease.
-Padded back panel and shoulder pads for a comfortable carry with a removable framesheet.
+Large panel-loading main compartment swallows gear with ease: padded back panel and shoulder pads for a comfortable carry with a removable frame sheet.
 The padded interior sleeve protects your foraging gear.
 There is also a hydration port on the right shoulder.

 Nalgene 32 oz bottle

-You need to stay hydrated.
+It would be best if you stay hydrated.
 I use a Nalgene 32 oz bottle.
 It is a nice large water bottle that allows me to carry plenty of water.

 Carabiner Backpack Clips